 Asian shares rise on US plan to delay some China tariffs

-TOKYO (AP) — Asian shares were mostly higher Wednesday after the U.S. said it would hold off on tariffs of Chinese imports of mobile phones, toys and several other items typically on holiday shopping lists.
+TOKYO (AP) — Asian shares were higher Wednesday after the U.S. said it would hold off on tariffs on Chinese imports of mobile phones, toys and several other items typically on holiday shopping lists.

 Also boosting investor sentiments were comments from China that the two sides held discussions on trade overnight and would talk again the next two weeks.